 4 Key Differences between Daily Scrum and Status Meeting

-The accountabilities in Scrum are important for effective self-organization.
-The Development Team has a shared accountability to create the Done Increment.
+The accountabilities in Scrum are important for effective self-management.
+The Developers have a shared accountability to instill quality as they create the Done Increment.
 This means they determine how they do it.
 They own the Sprint Backlog.
-By inspecting their progress and adapting the Sprint Backlog together, the Daily Scrum helps the Development Team self-organize.
+By inspecting their progress and adapting the Sprint Backlog together, the Daily Scrum helps the Developers self-manage more effectively.

-When a Daily Scrum is treated as a status meeting, the Development Team provides a status update to someone else.
+When a Daily Scrum is treated as a status meeting, the Developers provides a status update to someone else.
 They may not feel empowered to make decisions.
-This may be exacerbated if the person questions the Development Team’s decisions or tells them what to do.
+This may be exacerbated if the person questions their decisions or tells them what to do.

 #2 – Daily Scrum amplifies transparency and enables frequent inspection and adaptation.

-Scrum uses empiricism to deal with the complexity and unpredictability of software development.
+Scrum uses empiricism to deal with the complexity and unpredictability of product development.
 One of the three pillars of empiricism is transparency.
-The Daily Scrum enables transparency by ensuring that the Development Team members who are responsible for creating the working software all know what is going on.
+The Daily Scrum enables transparency by ensuring that the people who are responsible for instilling quality and determining how best to create the Increment and achieve the Sprint Goal all know what is going on.
 The good, the bad, and the ugly.

 Transparency enables teams to adapt based on the current situation and new learnings.
 The people building the Increment have a short Daily Scrum every day.
 This cadence and time-box optimizes the inspect and adapt feedback loop without creating waste.

-If Development Team members are reporting a status to someone, they may not be as open about their progress and issues they face.
+If Developers are reporting a status to someone, they may not be as open about their progress and issues they face.
 Furthermore, a status meeting does not emphasize adaptation of the plan.

 #3 – Daily Scrum enables focus on achieving an outcome.

 The entire point of Scrum is Done.
-And the Sprint Goal guides the Development Team.
+And the Sprint Goal guides the Developers.
 By focusing on achieving a goal and having working software, the purpose of the Sprint is emphasized.
-The Development Team can assess progress in the context of the entire Sprint.
+The Developers can assess progress in the context of the entire Sprint.
 If new work has been identified that endangers the Sprint Goal, they can discuss and adapt the plan.
 If issues are slowing progress, they have the right discussion and adapt the plan.

 In a status meeting, individuals give updates on the tasks or items they have each worked on, and there is likely not focus on achieving a valuable business outcome.
 A task or a feature that is 80% complete is not very meaningful in software development.
 We don’t know what progress has been made.
 We don’t know if we will likely have something that delivers business value by the end of the Sprint.